cypress-io/cypress/docs/source/guides/getting-started/installing-cypress.md

 ## Direct Download

-You can download Cypress directly {% url "here" http://download.cypress.io/desktop %}.
+You can {% url "download Cypress directly here" http://download.cypress.io/desktop %}.

-{% note danger "Woops, I got an error installing" %}
-The vast majority of the time, Cypress will install correctly.
-But if you're on Linux you {% url "might have to install some other dependencies" continuous-integration#Other %}.
+## Continuous Integration

+{% note warning "I'm trying to install Cypress in CI" %}
+Please read our {% url 'Continuous Integration' continuous-integration %} docs for help installing Cypress in CI.
+When running in linux you'll need to install some {% url 'system dependencies' continuous-integration#Dependencies %}.
 {% endnote %}

 # Logging In